 Archaeology learning box

-Part of the role of the National Park is to help people access and understand Dartmoor's past and 2017 will see Donate for Dartmoor help us achieve this by funding an archaeology learning box.
+Part of the role of the National Park is to help people access and understand Dartmoor's past and Donate for Dartmoor helped achieve this by funding an archaeology learning box.
 This is an educational resource intended to help schoolchildren gain a hands-on glimpse of life in the Bronze Age.
-The box will contain a selection of replica objects typical of those used in the Bronze Age including baskets, furs, stone and bronze tools, cooking pots, clothing and jewellery as well as information about Dartmoor's Bronze Age archaeology.
+The box contains a selection of replica objects typical of those used in the Bronze Age including baskets, furs, stone and bronze tools, cooking pots, clothing and jewellery as well as information about Dartmoor's Bronze Age archaeology.
 We hope that the archaeology learning box will help bring this aspect of the past to life for children and help inspire their understanding of it.